aemdemos/catalan-securitymetrics2/README.md

 # catalan-securitymetrics2
 This is a project created by the ESaaS Demo Tool.
-It is based on the AEM Boilerplate.
+It is based on [https://github.com/adobe/aem-boilerplate](https://github.com/adobe/aem-boilerplate).

 ## Environments
 - Preview: https://main--catalan-securitymetrics2--aemdemos.hlx.page/